Latvia

 Latvia has a progressive PIT system.
 Unless the law provides for a different rate, the progressive rate is based on the level of annual income as follows:

-The rate on income from capital gains is 20%.
+The PIT rate for income from capital (including interest) and capital gains is 25.5%.

 The taxation regime applicable to royalties, currently in force, was not amended as of 1 July 2021 for a transitional period until the end of 2021 as it was initially planned.
-The taxation approach was supposed to differ for the individuals who are and are not registered as self-employed individuals; however, this special regime has been prolonged and the mentioned changes have been postponed until the end of 2024.
+The taxation approach was supposed to differ for the individuals who are and are not registered as self-employed individuals.
+However, this special regime has been prolonged and the mentioned changes have been postponed until the end of 2027.

 A controlled foreign company (CFC) regime has been operative in Latvia since 1 January 2013.
 Income from substantial participation in a CFC located in a tax haven attracts a progressive rate of PIT.